Psoriasis is not just a skin problem. It's an immune problem.

-Psoriasis is a chronic inflammatory skin disease, which involves a dysfunctional immune system and abnormal skin cell turn-over.
+Psoriasis is a chronic inflammatory autoimmune disease, which involves a dysfunctional immune system and abnormal skin cell turn-over.

-A history of infections, a skewed immune response, and poor gut health are also crucial to address.
-Overgrowth of certain types of bacteria or fungus can contribute to the development of psoriasis.
+Overgrowth of certain types of bacteria or fungus on the skin can also contribute to the development of psoriasis.

 Psoriasis should NOT be considered just a skin condition.
 It falls into the autoimmune category and has important implications for the rest of the body.
 People with psoriasis must address the immune system and the underlying reason why it has become hyperactive.
 Liver health must be monitored, as there is increased risk for developing non-alcoholic fatty liver.
 Thyroid problems such as Hashimotos are also common.
 Psoriasis patients can be at a higher risk for joint manifestation of the disease (such as psoriatic arthritis) as well as at higher risk for cardiovascular events.

 We don’t want to just fix your skin; we must look at your overall health.